 The 1948 Evolution sports a pretty much standard design.
 Its pair of dauphine-shaped hour and minute hands, a thin central second hand, and a small date aperture at 6 hours constantly give you a feeling of deja vu (doesn’t it remind you this gorgeous Carl F. Bucherer Manero AutoDate?).

 The hour markers that are applied at even numbers are also not particularly inspiring with their common frustum-style shape although I feel obliged to admit that they play quite nicely with the dauphine hands creating an organic (albeit sort of generic) exterior.

 Still, together with a thin bezel, elegantly shaped horns, and an ergonomically shaped crown (it is rather short, but its increased diameter makes operating the watch a breeze), the watch looks extremely elegant, even despite the size of its stainless steel body.

 While I usually prefer dials with black backgrounds that offer an especially good contrast for polished steel hands, I must admit that in this particular case the version with a silver-toned face looks better (mainly, thanks to its sunburst pattern that makes the polished surfaces of the hour and minute hands look contrast enough in normal lighting conditions).

 From where I sit, the main problem of Eterna 1948 Evolution Automatic is its price.

 Of course, the ETA 2824-2 blank movement that animates the timekeeper is usually accurate and reliable (especially when it is regulated properly and upgraded to higher specs as many established brands do when opting for this mechanism although I don’t know whether Eterna decided to go the route or simply put the movement as is,) but it is surely not exclusive enough to justify the sky-high price tag that Eterna put on this thing.

-Of course, it is always up to you to decide whether the price is adequate or not, but the fact that many European online retailers offer this piece with 40 to 50 percent discount at less than €1500 speaks volumes to yours truly.
+Of course, it is always up to you to decide whether the price is adequate or not, but the mere fact that many European online retailers offer this piece with 40 to 50 percent discount at less than €1500 speaks volumes to yours truly.

 Eterna 1948 Evolution (refs.
 29184.108.40.2065 & 29220.127.116.115) specification